 Remove and remediate fungal growth on all surfaces.

-What Are Common Misconceptions About Fire Damage?
+Common Misconceptions About Fire Damage

-1. Myth: Smoke Odors Fade Away
+1. Smoke Odors Fade Away

 During a house fire, multiple materials burn, sending chemicals and minute particles into the air.